 Evaluation and Curricular Development

-A student majoring in theater and dance undertakes a sequenced curriculum of ten courses.
-The “core” courses (Action and Character, Language of Movement, and Visual Thinking) are inter-disciplinary, and are designed to introduce the student to the interactive and collaborative nature of performance.
-Following the core courses, intermediate and advanced courses in the arts of theater and dance are more specific-discipline oriented, and are augmented by required courses in the history, literature and theory of performance.
+A student majoring in theater and dance undertakes a curriculum with broad opportunities, as well as course sequences in different sub-disciplines.
+A variety of 100-level and 200-level courses introduce students to various techniques and topics, and well as emphasizing collaborative practice.
+Intermediate and advanced courses theater and dance are more specific-discipline oriented, and are augmented by required courses in the history, literature and theory of performance.
 Evaluation and consequent feedback are integrated at all levels.

 Our public production season is the laboratory for our curriculum.
-We produce seven to twelve performance events a year providing direct evidence of student learning to the community at large, as well as to department faculty and student peers for evaluation.
+We produce an average of seven or more performance events a year that provide direct evidence of student learning to the community at large, as well as to department faculty and student peers for evaluation.
 Every theater and dance production represents one or more of the following learning outcomes: a senior capstone project, a particular course’s performance outcome, a faculty research project involving student work, an integrated laboratory assignment, or, occasionally, an outside professional performance that provides participatory and/or critical skill building opportunities for our students.

 Thus, students’ learning is evidenced on an ongoing basis each year through their participation in our production season; our laboratory is also our assessment mechanism.
 Any given student will have multiple interactions with the making of theater and dance over the course of the major.